svaningelgem/gelanis/docs/sphinx/parallel.rst

 Parallelization
 ===============

-Pysparkling supports parallelizations on the local machine and across clusters of computers.
+Gelanis supports parallelizations on the local machine and across clusters of computers.